smbss/drafts/README.md

 ```

-__Build site with environment variable!__ When you run `jekyll serve`, your Google Analytics tracking code shouldn’t render at all in any pages.
+__Build site with environment variable!__ <br> When you run `jekyll serve`, your Google Analytics tracking code shouldn’t render at all in any pages.

 The reason for this is if you visit your Google Analytics account, you’ll see a bunch of visits from `localhost:4000` or `127.0.0.1:4000` depending on the type of operating system you’re developing your Jekyll project on.